 Dispute Resolution Update: Third Party Litigation Funding in Ireland

 The law on third party litigation funding in Ireland has been the subject of a number of significant superior court decisions in recent years.
 These have defined what is and is not currently allowed.
-We take a look at the current position and possible future developments.
+We take a look at the current position.

 The type of litigation funding that we are presently concerned with is where a third party, who is not a party to the proceedings in question, provides funding so that they can proceed.
 In Ireland, this type of funding remains subject to the ancient rules of maintenance and champerty.
 Maintenance is the funding of litigation in which the funder has no interest.
 Champerty is the funding of litigation in exchange for a share of the proceeds of that litigation.
 Both maintenance and champerty remain criminal offences and civil wrongs in Ireland.
+As such, financial institutions need to be aware of these rules for their own compliance regimes.
 Although these rules have been abolished in most other common law jurisdictions, they maintain what the courts have recently described as a “practical vibrancy” in Ireland.
 In interpreting and applying these rules, recent court decisions have provided welcome clarity on what is and is not currently allowed.

 What is currently allowed